How To Raise GH And KH In Shrimp Tank?

 7. Aragonite

 An available ingredient that comes as rocks or sand abounds with calcium carbonate.
-It will raise both GH and KH of your shrimp tank and also add charm to your shrimp tank.
+It will raise both the GH and KH of your shrimp tank and also add charm to your shrimp tank.

 Why Is GH So Important In Your Shrimp Tank?